Newberry County License Hearing Guide

 What It Is

-The ALR hearing is an administrative proceeding, completely separate from your criminal DUI case.
-It is conducted by the SCDMV and focuses solely on whether your license should be suspended due to your DUI arrest.
+The ALR hearing is a separate administrative proceeding from your criminal DUI case.
+It's conducted by the SCDMV, not the Newberry County Criminal Court.
+The sole purpose of the ALR hearing is to determine whether your driver's license should be suspended due to your DUI arrest.

-• Separate from Criminal Court: The outcome of your ALR hearing does not determine your guilt or innocence in the criminal DUI case.
+• Separate From Criminal Court: The outcome of the ALR hearing does not determine your guilt or innocence in the criminal case.
+Even if you win the ALR hearing and prevent your license suspension, you can still be convicted of DUI in criminal court.

-• Lower Burden of Proof Than Criminal Trial: The burden of proof in an ALR hearing is lower than in a criminal trial.
-The SCDMV only needs to show by a "preponderance of the evidence" (more likely than not) that the suspension is warranted, rather than "beyond a reasonable doubt" as in criminal court.
+• Lower Burden of Proof Than Criminal Trial: The standard of proof at an ALR hearing is lower than in a criminal trial.
+The hearing officer only needs to find that it's more likely than not (a preponderance of the evidence) that the DUI arrest was lawful, not proof beyond a reasonable doubt.

 How to Prepare

-• Consider Hiring a DUI Attorney: A DUI attorney experienced in South Carolina ALR hearings can significantly increase your chances of success.
-They understand the law, the procedures, and the arguments that are most likely to be effective.
+• Consider Hiring a DUI Attorney: A DUI attorney experienced in Newberry County ALR hearings can significantly increase your chances of success.
+They understand the legal nuances and can effectively present your case.

-• Whether the breathalyzer test was administered correctly.
+• Whether the breathalyzer or blood test results were accurate.

 Possible Outcomes

-• Suspension Overturned: The hearing officer finds that the suspension is not warranted, and your license will be reinstated.
+• Suspension Overturned: If the hearing officer finds that there was not sufficient legal basis for the DUI arrest or the license suspension, your license will be reinstated immediately.

 Hardship/Restricted License in South Carolina

-• What You Can Drive For: A restricted license typically limits you to driving to and from work, school, medical appointments, and other essential locations.
+• What You Can Drive For: A provisional license typically allows you to drive only for essential purposes, such as:

-• Costs and Application Process: The application process for a restricted license involves submitting an application to the SCDMV and paying a fee.
+• Costs and Application Process: The application process involves submitting an application to the SCDMV and paying a fee.

 Getting Your License Back